-Social justice and climate justice must go hand in hand
+Climate justice and social justice must go together

 by Stephen Pittam

 In April I attended Ariadne’s annual meeting in Belfast.
 Ariadne is a European peer-to-peer network of over 600 funders and philanthropists who support social change and human rights.
 Participants enjoyed the special hospitality that Belfast always offers its visiting guests, including a tour of the peacelines and murals.
 And what could serve better to frame the final plenary for this event, which focused on Human Rights in a Changing Climate, than the climate change mural on the International Wall on the Falls Road in West Belfast.
 It sums up perfectly the reason why the climate justice movement and the social justice movement are so intricately intertwined.
 The world’s poorest are the most vulnerable to extreme weather and other climate events and have the least resources to cope with the impact.
 The image of who will suffer most as a result of climate change could equally apply to the domestic agenda in the UK.

 The Joseph Rowntree Foundation has been in the forefront of work on climate change and social justice in the UK.
 Its 2014 overview of the field reviewed more than 70 studies and was a really useful document.
 It would be great if five years later it could be updated, but sadly the programme has ended.